 Unfortunately, cancer strikes our world again.
 I am sure it has struck your world too.

-On Saturday, June 23rd, I am swimming in the Greenwich-Stamford Open Water Swim for the benefit of Swim Across America and the Alliance for Cancer Gene Therapy.
+On Saturday, June 23rd, I am swimming three miles in the cold water of Long Island Sound in the Greenwich-Stamford Open Water Swim for the benefit of Swim Across America and the Alliance for Cancer Gene Therapy.

-Peter's Defeaters has teamed up with Team Julian in order to continue the legacy of Julian Fraser, a close family friend who lost his battle with cancer last year.
-Julian's legacy needs to be preserved through this team of dedicated swimmers and fundraisers, and as long as I am able, I will swim in Julian's memory and for others who are fighting the battle or who have fought and lost the battle with cancer.
+My old team, Peter's Defeaters, has teamed up with Team Julian in order to continue the legacy of Julian Fraser, a wonderful young man and a close family friend who lost his battle with cancer last year.
+Julian's legacy will be preserved through this team of dedicated swimmers and fundraisers, and as long as I am able, I will swim in Julian's memory and for other friends who are fighting the battle, or who have lost the battle with cancer.

 Todd Koorbusch, another good friend, golf buddy and resident of Darien continues his fight battling non-hodgkins lymphoma.
 Todd refuses to give up and is living life to the fullest as he battles his cancer.
 Keep up the good work Todd.
-We are all here for you and we wish you a full recovery.
+We are all here for you and we wish you a complete recovery.

 In our lifetime, 1 in 2 men and 1 in 3 women will be diagnosed with cancer.
 I joined the Swim Across America community so that, together, we can change that.
 I am challenging myself by swimming three miles in the Greenwich - Stamford Open Water Swim and raising as much money to fight cancer as I can.
 Please support me by sponsoring my swim and making a gift.
 The money you give will go towards cancer research, prevention and treatment and will make an impact in the fight to find a cure.
-Thank you for your generosity and may it lead to a cancer-free world!
+Thank you for your generosity and may it help lead to a cancer-free world!

-You can make a credit card donation here, or send a check to Swim Across America, 14 Little Ridge Road, Ridgefield, CT 06877
+You can make a credit card donation here, or send a check to Swim Across America, 14 Little Ridge Road, Ridgefield, CT 06877.